leiferlab/NeRVEclustering/README_leifer_lab.txt

 Worm analysis protocol:

 This repository hold the code used for the analyzing movies from the Leifer Lab's Whole brain imaging set.
 The details of the pipeline are described in the paper “Automatically tracking neurons in a moving and deforming brain” by Nguyen et al 2017.
+The paper can be found at https://doi.org/10.1371/journal.pcbi.1005517